A protected focus hour reduces mental clutter and gives your brain breathing room to do its best work.

 Benefit: Your environment signals to your brain that it’s time to focus.

-Tip: Tidy desk, water nearby, window open, use music if it helps or a different room/desk
+How to: Tidy desk, glass of water in arms reach, window open, use music if it helps or a different room/desk

 Benefit: Prevents fatigue and boosts the quality of your thinking.